sergiocorreia/ppmlhdfe/guides/undocumented.md

 - `tolerance(1e-8)`: We achieve convergence once `epsilon < tolerance`, where `epsilon = ΔDeviance / Deviance` (with some nuances for corner cases).
 Thus, a `tolerance` closer to zero leads to slower but more accurate results, while higher `tolerance` can be used for quick-and-dirty regressions.
 - `use_exact_solver(0)`: whether to always use an exact least-squares solver (instead of accelerating when `itol` is within 10 of `tolerance`).
-- `use_exact_partial(0)`: every IRLS iteration recomputes the weights and updates the working dependent variable `z`.
-That requires partialling out `z,x`, which is slow.
-Setting this option to 1 prevents this in some cases, and does the following shortcut:
-	- Set `Px' = Px` (set new partialled-out value of x equal to last one).
-The error introduced by this is proportional to how much have the weights changed.
-	- Set `Pz' = Pz + z' - z`.
-In this case, approximation errors are due to changes in both weights and z.
-	- Note: even if we set `use_exact_partial(1)`, the approximation will not be used a) for the first `accel_start` iterations, b) every `accel_skip` iteration after that, and c) if we are close enough to convergence (`eps < 10 tol`)
-- `accel_start(2)`: In what iteration should we start to accelerate the partialling out.
-- `accel_skip(5)`: We will skip the acceleration and instead do an exact partialling out every #th iterations.
+- `use_exact_partial(0)`: every IRLS iteration partials out (z, X) instead of the equivalent-but-faster alternatives (described in the paper).
 - `target_inner_tol(1e-9)`: you can actually set this directly with the `itol()` option; see above.
 - `start_inner_tol(1e-4)`: initial tolerance when partialling-out.
-- `min_ok(2)`: by default we only stop when we observe `epsilon < tolerance` two times.
-This is a conservative approach, to be absolutely sure that convergence has been achieved.
-Use `min_ok(1)` for faster results.
+- `min_ok(1)`: by default we only stop when we observe `epsilon < tolerance` two times.
+Using `min_ok(2)` or higher forces a few extra iterations.
+This is useful in corner cases where the deviance has converged but the rightmost digits of the estimates might still be converging.
 - `maxiter(1000)`: maximum number of iterations, after which an error is raised.
+- `use_heuristic_tol(1)`: when this option is on, we try to anticipate if the next iteration is likely to converge.
+If that's the case, we preemptively increase the inner tolerance and use an exact solver, so we can stop there.

 ### Simplex separation options